c-Door-in/django-orm-watching-storage/README.md

 # Security console

 Security console website for our bank.
-You can't launch it without access data for our database.
+You can't launch it without access data from our database.

 ## How to install